matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 up significantly.

-Similarly, the S2S API could continue to use standard base64-encoded hashes and signatures, given they are only exposed to S2S API developers who are necessarily expert and should be able to correctly pick the right encoding.
+Similarly, the S2S API could continue to use standard base64-encoded hashes and signatures in the places it does today, given they are only exposed to S2S API developers who are necessarily expert and should be able to correctly pick the right encoding.

 ## Counterarguments